-In order to request an interim adjustment to your rent portion, you must complete the required form and return it with the required documentation as proof of the change within thirty (30) days of when the income change happens.
+In order to request an interim adjustment to your rent portion, you must complete the required income change form and return it with the required documentation as proof of the change before the 3rd Friday of the month.
+All income and household composition changes must be reported in writing within 10 days of the change.
 Failure to report an increase in income may require you to repay money to the PHA.

 If the family share of the rent is to increase: